 Goals and Objectives of Project Asbah

-To provide rural households access to clean drinking water through our contaminant-specific strategies.
+To provide rural households and urban slum dwellers access to clean drinking water through our contaminant-specific strategies.

-To empower local unemployed women as entrepreneurs who will produce the solution and earn revenue out of it and oversee the operations and maintenance of the RO Plant and earn revenue out of it.
+To empower local unemployed women as entrepreneurs who will be producing the sodium hypochlorite solution and overseeing the operations of the Community RO Plants.

 // The Community and the Business Model

 Providing a Sodium Hypochlorite solution

 Our purification solution, in collaboration with Pristine Water Services, is currently used in two areas.
-The water from both the areas has been tested to show a very high degree of bacterial contamination.
+The water from both areas has been tested to show a very high degree of bacterial contamination.
 The on-ground implementation was done in collaboration with World Vision India, a notable NGO reputed for its humanitarian work.

 The first identified area is A.C.Nagar, an urban slum 40 kilometres away from Delhi, which has a population of around 6000 families.
 The water there contains biological contaminants which are substantially higher than the limit prescribed by the Bureau of Indian Standards 10500(BIS10500).
 Their main supply of water is a bore well, through which water is consumed without any treatment or filtration, thus causing a lot of water-borne diseases all around the year, especially to the children.

 Seeing the success in AC Nagar and to benefit from economies of scale, we expanded to Nehru Colony, an urban slum 5 km from AC Nagar.
 With similar demographics, it was the perfect area for our intervention.

 The Asbah Purification Solution Bottle is produced by a female entrepreneur and sold to the residents of A.C.Nagar and Nehru Colony who don’t have access to clean drinking water.
 A cap-full of this solution can be added to about 20 litres of contaminated water, thus removing most of the pathogens from it.
 Each bottle is priced at Rs.30 and can last for about 2 months.
-5 women are currently employed from our intervention.
-One for production and packaging and the other four for marketing and feedback.
+5 women are currently employed through our intervention, one for production and packaging and the other four for marketing and feedback.
 They receive a commission on sales.

 Setting up of a Community RO Plant